 As stated, experience is the largest factor impacting on salaries.
 An occupational therapist with five or fewer years of experience will earn an average of around $64,000, whereas an OT with 20 or more years will earn more than $75,000.
 Having ten or more years’ experience will be the best means of increasing a salary.

 Occupational therapists can also see salary increases through their position; in health care facilities especially, an individual working as the head of a team will have a higher pay than an entry-level position.

-Given the various milieus in which occupational therapy can take place, including in the home, therapists who can travel tend to earn more than those in a fixed location.
+Given the various work settings in which occupational therapy can take place, such as personal home visits, therapists who can travel tend to earn more than those in a fixed location.
 On average, traveling OTs will see a 15% pay increase, and receive a mileage reimbursement.
-Though it may mean travel to longer distances, these potential costs are often mitigated by housing and living stipends, so this is a lucrative option for those who enjoy travel.
+Though it may mean travel to longer distances, these potential costs are often mitigated by housing and living stipends, so this is a lucrative option for those who enjoy traveling.

-Given the aforementioned, it may actually be a lack of location that can help in increasing the occupational therapist salary.
-However, there are many fixed locations that also pay quite well.
-Demand being a major factor, Nevada, New Jersey, California, D.C., and Texas are some of the highest-paying states, with Las Vegas topping the metropolitan areas of earnings.
-Interestingly, Elizabethtown, Kentucky, holds the second-highest average mean salary, while the listed states hold the majority of the rest of the top ten metropolitan areas.
+With demand being a major factor, Nevada, New Jersey, California, D.C., and Texas are some of the highest-paying states.
+Las Vegas is the metropolitan area that pays OT the highest salaries.
+Interestingly, Elizabethtown, Kentucky, holds the second-highest average wage, while the above states hold the majority of the rest of the top ten metropolitan areas.

 Occupational Therapist Salary: Top 5

 |Top Paying Metropolitan Areas||Top Paying States||Top Paying Industries||States with Highest Employment Level|

 |Las Vegas, NV: $109,880||Nevada: $105,290||Home Health Care Services: $86,850||California: (9,250 jobs) $86,380|